 Asterisk notation is supported only within the select list of a SELECT statement.
-When you specify the column name for a row-type column in a select list, the database server returns values for all fields of the column.
-You can also use asterisk notation when you want to project all the fields within a row type.
+When you specify the column name for a row-type column in a projection list, the database server returns values for all fields of the column.
+You can also use asterisk notation when you want to project all the fields within a ROW type.

-Query 3-7 uses asterisk notation to return all fields of the address column in the employee table.
+Figure 3-15 uses asterisk notation to return all fields of the address column in the employee table.

+'''

-SELECT address.\ FROM employee
+SELECT address.
+FROM employee

+'''

-address ROW(102 Ruby, Belmont, CA, 49932, 1000) address ROW(133 First, San Jose, CA, 85744, 4900) address ROW(152 Topaz, Willits, CA, 69445, 1000)) Query 3-7
+''' address ROW(102 Ruby, Belmont, CA, 49932, 1000) address ROW(133 First, San Jose, CA, 85744, 4900) address ROW(152 Topaz, Willits, CA, 69445, 1000)) : '''

 The asterisk notation makes it easier to perform some SQL tasks.
-Suppose you create a function new\row() that returns a row-type value and you want to call this function and insert the row that is returned into a table.
+Suppose you create a function new_row() that returns a row-type value and you want to call this function and insert the row that is returned into a table.
 The database server provides no easy way to handle such operations.
-However, Query 3-8 shows how to use asterisk notation to return all fields of new\row() and insert the returned fields into the tab 2 table.
+However, Figure 3-17 shows how to use asterisk notation to return all fields of new_row() and insert the returned fields into the tab 2 table.